 Bernstein's only real rival is Solti.
-The Angel recording sounds sonically dated now and except for Ludwig's Octavian the performance hasn't withstood the ravages of time very well.
+The Angel recording sounds sonically dated now and except for Ludwig's Octavian the performance hasn't withstood the ravages by Miles Kreuger of time very well.
 The Richmond set is a mono recording.
 With its glorious Octavian and superb aristocratic conducting by Erich Kleiber it is, none the less, indispensable.